lorine329/Rummikub/README.md

 1. Maximizing Tiles Played:<br>
    Objective: Maximize the number of tiles played from the rack to the table.<br>
    Variables: Yi (times a tile is played) and Xj (times a set is played).<br>
-   Constraints: Ensure the sets are formed only from tiles on the rack or table, and number of times a tile could be placed on table is less than the number of times it would be on rack.
+   Constraints: The sets are formed only from tiles on the rack or table; number of times a tile could be placed on table is less than the number of times it would be on rack.
 2. Maximizing Total Value:<br>
    Objective: Maximize the total value of tiles played.<br>
    Variables: Same as the first model, but each tile has a specific value (vi).<br>